NHS Higher Specialist Scientist Training

 How do I apply?

-Applications are made in spring, for entry later the same year.
+The application window usually opens in late winter/early spring, for entry later the same year.

 For the very latest information about important dates, please check the National School of Healthcare Science website